sauravreji/Natural-Language-Generation-using-Transformer/README.md

 ```
 # Acknowledgments

-Special thanks to Elliotcodes for helping me understand how about a GPT-style model.
+Special thanks to Elliotcodes for helping me understand the architecture of GPT-style models.